OpenBSD

 1) configure your network cards using ifconfig

-2) edit the file /etc/pf.conf (to specify your real NIC's)
+2) edit the file /etc/pf.conf (specify the real NIC's on your

-4) activate your Internet connection, e.g., use (type) "dhclient
+4) activate your Internet connection, e.g., use (type) the command

 or